ev3dev/ev3dev-lang-python/README.rst

     generate the binding.
 Only developers of the ev3dev-lang-python_ binding would normally need to access this information.

-Python2.x and Python3.x Compatibility
+Python 2.x and Python 3.x Compatibility
 -------------------------------------

-The ev3dev_ distribution comes with both python2_ and python3_ installed but this library is compatible only with Python3.
+Some versions of the ev3dev_ distribution come with both `Python 2.x`_ and `Python 3.x`_ installed but this library is compatible only with Python 3.

-Note that currently, the Python3 binding for ev3dev_ is not installed by default - this will be addressed in the next package we release.

-Until then, you must follow the instructions at the top of this README to make sure that you have installed the newest version of the Python 3-based library.
+As of the 2016-10-17 ev3dev image, the version of this library which is included runs on Python 3 and this is the only version that will be supported from here forward.

 .. _ev3dev: http://ev3dev.org
 .. _ev3dev.org: ev3dev_